Jpesk/Xerus-DiscordBot/README.md

  Note: This bot is still under construction and still has a while until it is good enough to use.

 See commands File for a list of commands!!

+Come to my discord server if you wish to talk to me -- https://discord.gg/0kvPIGKKEACoKQ8C